 You naturally wonder how would the temple look when rains would fill up this area.
 I remember visiting Airateshwara Temple in Darasuram when it was full of water.
 The temple reflecting in the waters was a stunning scene.
 Though, here, space is limited to see the full reflection of the temple.

 I found this feature quite unique in this temple.
 I am yet to understand if there is a practical reason to build the moat around the temple.

 Walls with Stories

 The walls of corridors surrounding the sanctum are full of stories.
 Now, most Hindu Temples have sculptures carved all around them.
 What makes this temple special is the fact that panels on the left walls depict the stories of Vishnu, whose home this temple is.
-On the other hand, stories of right wall depict the parallel stories from the life of King Nandivarman who is credited with building this temple.
+On the other hand, the stories on the right wall depict parallel stories from the life of King Nandivarman who is credited with building this temple.

 Sculptures are not in great shape.
 It does not look like they faced any vandalism, but the stone has started eroding with time.
 I hope some kind of conservation can be taken up to preserve these stories.